Medical tourism: Singapore

 Singapore has a dozen hospitals and health centers with JCI accreditation.
-In 2013 medical expenditure generated from medical tourists, mostly from more complex medical procedures, such as heart surgery, was S$832 million, a decline of 25 percent from 2012's S$1.11 billion, as the hospitals faced more competition from neighbouring countries for less complex work.
+In 2013 medical expenditure generated from medical tourists, mostly from more complex medical procedures, such as heart surgery, was S$832 million, a decline of 25 percent from 2012's S$1.11 billion, as the hospitals faced more competition from neighboring countries for less complex work.

 Thailand

 Foreigners seeking treatment for everything from open-heart surgery to fertility treatments have made Thailand and its accredited hospitals a popular destination for medical tourism, attracting an estimated 2.81 million patients in 2015, up 10.2 percent.
 In 2013, medical tourists spent as much as US$4.7 billion, according to government statistics.
 As of 2019, with 64 accredited hospitals, Thailand is currently among the top 10 medical tourism destinations in the world.
-In 2017, Thailand registered 3.3 million visits by foreigners seeking specialised medical treatment.
+In 2017, Thailand registered 3.3 million visits by foreigners seeking specialized medical treatment.
 In 2018, this number grew to 3.5 million.

+Vietnam

+Vietnam receives approximately 300,000 medical tourists annually, generating an estimated US$2 billion in revenue, according to Hospital Management Asia.
+The majority of medical visitors travel to Vietnam for dental services, plastic and aesthetic surgery, orthopedic procedures, and weight loss surgery, as reported by Voice of America.

+According to recent analyses by Voice of America and Le Journal de Nhân Dân, and an interview with Vietnamese healthcare strategist Trần Quốc Bảo—recognized among the Top 10 Best and Most Influential Hospital CEOs in Asia 2024—the growth of Vietnam’s medical tourism sector is largely driven by its qualified medical professionals, modern hospital infrastructure, and cost-effective treatment options.

 Europe

+Even within Europe, although therapy protocols might be approved by the European Medicines Agency (EMA), several countries have their own review organizations in order to evaluate whether the same therapy protocol would be "cost-effective", so that patients face differences in the therapy protocols, particularly in the access of these drugs, which might be partially explained by the financial strength of the particular Health System.

 In 2006, it was ruled that under the conditions of the E112 European health scheme, UK health authorities had to pay the bill if one of their patients could establish urgent medical reasons for seeking quicker treatment in another European union country.

 The European directive on the application of patients' rights to cross-border healthcare was agreed in 2011.

 An online survey of EU migrants, mostly from Poland, Hungary and Romania, in the UK by the Centre for Population Change in 2019 showed that 46% of them preferred the health system in their country of origin.
 Only 36% preferred NHS medical treatment, and fewer among those from Western Europe.